 - Fax: 0116 252 3854

-I joined the Geography Department in Leicester in January 2005.
+I joined the Geography Department at the University of Leicester in January 2005.
 Previously I was the Runciman Research Fellow in the Centre for Rural Economy at Newcastle University (2000-2004) and Lecturer in Geography at Durham University (1999-2000)

 My research interests are in social and cultural geography with particular focus on issues of identity, emotion, home and community.
 Much of my research has examined how economic restructuring, regeneration and transformed landscapes impact on people’s lives and my research practices are underpinned by growing lines of engagement between the social sciences and psychotherapeutic techniques.
 My research projects include:

-- Living Multiculture: the new geographies of ethnicity and the changing formations of multiculture in England (an ESRC funded project working with Dr. Sarah Neale, Prof. Allan Cochrane, Dr. Kieran Connell, Dr. Hannah Jones and Prof. Giles Mohan at The Open University).
+- Living Multiculture: the new geographies of ethnicity and the changing formations of multiculture in England (an ESRC funded project working with Dr. Sarah Neal, Prof. Allan Cochrane, Prof. Giles Mohan, Dr. Akile Amet, Dr. Kieran Connell, Dr. Hannah Jones and Christy Kutz, 2012-2014).